Dr Jill Halstead-Rastrick

 Momentum creates change

 I asked her why she thought this was the case.
-Her passion for issues around equality and discrimination do not just rest with racial concerns around Black, Asian and or Minority Ethnic alone.
+Her passion for issues around equality and discrimination do not just rest with racial concerns around Black, Asian and Minority Ethnic groups alone.
 They also focus on the impact seen within podiatry as an important contributor to our medical health.
 She adds,

 “Its a good idea to push an idea when there is momentum behind it.
 I did not realise, until I read more that there are so many racial inequalities were not just related to poverty but amongst historic studies and assumptions.
 The debate on eGFR is a good example of this.
 When it comes to Black Lives Matter movement, we need to just say what it is.
 It may not be outright discrimination but it is a fact that there is a missed diagnosis through lack of experience and skewed education.
 This might persuade people to look more widely and educate themselves.
 For instance, do we need to recommend to dermatologists that they have more representative photos?
 What does this lack of representation feel like for Black and Asian people, does their conditions feel less worthy.”